polkadot-developers/substrate-docs/content/md/en/docs/reference/command-line-tools/srtool.md

 ## Get helper programs

-The Substrate runtime tool requires Docker.
+`srtool` requires Docker.
 However, you don't need to know anything about using Docker to build a chain using `srtool`.
 Instead, you can use the following programs to interact with the Docker image.

 - [srtool-cli](https://github.com/chevdor/srtool-cli) provides a command-line interface to build the runtime using the `srtool` Docker image.

-- [srtool-app](https://gitlab.com/chevdor/srtool-app) provides a simple graphical user interface for building the runtime using the `srtool` Docker image.
+- [subwasm](https://github.com/chevdor/subwasm) provides command-line options for working with the metadata and WebAssembly runtime built using `srtool`.

 - [srtool-actions](https://github.com/chevdor/srtool-actions) provides Github actions to integrate builds produced using the `srtool` image with your CI/CD pipeline.

-- [subwasm](https://github.com/chevdor/subwasm) provides command-line options for working with the metadata and WebAssembly runtime built using `srtool`.
+- [srtool-app](https://gitlab.com/chevdor/srtool-app) provides a simple graphical user interface for building the runtime using the `srtool` Docker image.

 ## srtool-cli